top of page

 (vii) every artificial juristic person, not falling within any of the preceding sub-clauses including otherwise referred to in sub-section (r);

-(aa) “Post-Deployment Monitoring” means all activities carried out by Data Fiduciaries or third-party providers of AI systems to collect and review experience gained from the use of the artificial intelligence systems they place on the market or put into service
+(aa) “Post-Deployment Monitoring” means all activities carried out by Data Fiduciaries or third-party providers of AI systems to collect and review experience gained from the use of the artificial intelligence systems they place on the market or put into service;

-(bb)“Quality Assessment” means the evaluation and determination of the quality of AI systems based on their technical, ethical, and commercial aspects;
+(cc) “Quality Assessment” means the evaluation and determination of the quality of AI systems based on their technical, ethical, and commercial aspects;

-(cc) “Significant Data Fiduciary” means any Data Fiduciary or class of Data Fiduciaries as may be notified by the Central Government under section 10 of the Digital Personal Data Protection Act, 2023;
+(dd)“Significant Data Fiduciary” means any Data Fiduciary or class of Data Fiduciaries as may be notified by the Central Government under section 10 of the Digital Personal Data Protection Act, 2023;

 (ff) “State” shall be construed as the State defined under Article 12 of the Constitution of India;

-(hh) “training data” means data used for training an AI system through fitting its learnable parameters, which includes the weights of a neural network;
+(ii) “training data” means data used for training an AI system through fitting its learnable parameters, which includes the weights of a neural network;

-(ii) “testing data” means data used for providing an independent evaluation of the artificial intelligence system subject to training and validation to confirm the expected performance of that artificial intelligence technology before its placing on the market or putting into service;
+(jj) “testing data” means data used for providing an independent evaluation of the artificial intelligence system subject to training and validation to confirm the expected performance of that artificial intelligence technology before its placing on the market or putting into service;

-(jj) “use case” means a specific application of an artificial intelligence technology, subject to their inherent purpose, to solve a particular problem or achieve a desired outcome;
+(kk)“use case” means a specific application of an artificial intelligence technology, subject to their inherent purpose, to solve a particular problem or achieve a desired outcome;

 bottom of page